 I have taken the best aspects of traditional designs and included them in my boning knives.
 I have mostly been asked to create long and short boning knives, but I can make one of any length that you like, or of thicker steel.

-I use strictly high carbon tool steel, that is 1/16″ thick.
+I use strictly high carbon tool steel, that is .070″ or 1/16″ thick.
 Notice my company chop in the butt of the handle.
 It is composed of 1/4″ aluminum tube filled with 4 – 1/16th” brass rods inside a square tube of brass and aluminum outside, all is filled with red dyed epoxy that is injected.
 At the center in the middle of those rods (at the center of this 12″ long tube), is a slice of lions hair piano wire.
 The tube is made in 12″ sections and sliced.
 The other rivets are 1/8″ brass road glued right through the full-tanged handle and pressed in at a slight bias.